-The WEC's forest structure forest structure of the Weierbach Experimental Catchment (WEC) is shaped by past and current management practices.
-Oak trees are evenly distributed, while beech trees' tree density increases from plateau to the plateau to
+The forest structure of the Weierbach Experimental Catchment (WEC) is shaped by past and current management practices.
+Oak trees are evenly distributed, while beech tree density increases from the plateau to the footslope.
+The primary plateau hosts a dense mixed forest composed of 78% Fagus sylvatica and 22% Quercus petraea \times Q. robur (Fabiani et al., 2022).
+The understory is dominated by Vaccinium myrtillus, while the riparian zone features various short plants (Martínez-Carreras et al.,

-95 Fabiani et al. (2022); ?.